This article was first published on 1 September 2011

 NBS and COBie

 COBie is a collaborative effort: no one professional or trade organization will have all the information, so cut-and-paste is the minimum skill.
-However, at NBS, our new master specification product for the UK is embracing BIM and interoperability to open standards.
-It is being "built for BIM".
-So, for release later this year, there will be an option to export to a format that can be easily added to a COBie spreadsheet.
+However, at NBS, NBS Create has embraced BIM and interoperability to open standards.
+It was “built for BIM”.
+One option within NBS Create is the ability to export the system and product data to a COBie spreadsheet.
 The screenshot below shows the how this information is exported.

 This ensures that information from the specification and preliminaries models can be added quickly and accurately to a spreadsheet for the client.
 By providing this export functionality from NBS, a huge amount of data can be incorporated on a COBie spreadsheet by those using NBS to write their project specifications.